5 Helpful / 1 Not

 Other Thoughts: I give this course points because the designer took enough space to put in some long Par 4's.
 I took away points because the flow and navigation is HORRIBLE.
 You literally walk over the 13th tee to get to the 11th tee and then you walk past the 11th tee as you play the 13th.
 Maps available at the kiosk at the first hole.
 Watch out for cars and pedestrians.
 The course is on a college campus; foot and car traffic is common.
 Look before you throw.
 The course is challenging, especially if it's windy or wet.
 Definitely worth a drive, if you're in Western NC.
 Bathroom facilities available in the Student Union, next to the football stadium.
 I was also told that they sell DG stuff in the Student Union.

 7 of 8 people found this review helpful.

 Your Average Course

 Pros: A good mixture of really open to really technical wooded holes.
-Great opertunities on three holes or so to really air it out.
-Does have some alternate pin positions which can change the holes entirely.
+Great opportunities on three holes or so to really air it out.
+Does have some alternate pin positions which can change the holes entirely, although they rarely move.

 1 Helpful / 3 Not

 Pros: What I personally like and how this course stacks up:

 2) Holes that have rewarding birdie opportunities -- B